 About the Native Nations Institute (NNI)

-The Native Nations Institute for Leadership, Management, and Policy (NNI) was founded in 2001 by The University of Arizona and the Morris K. Udall and Stewart L. Udall Foundation as a self-determination, self-governance, and development resource for Native nations.
-It is housed at the university's Udall Center for Studies in Public Policy.
+The Native Nations Institute (NNI), housed at the The University of Arizona's Udall Center for Studies in Public Policy, was founded in 2001 by the university and the Morris K. Udall and Stewart L. Udall Foundation as a self-determination, self-governance, and development resource for Native nations.

 NNI assists in building capable Native nations that can effectively pursue and ultimately realize their own political, economic, and community development objectives.
 This effort, which we call nation building, is the central focus of NNI's programs.
 NNI provides Native nations and other policy makers with accessible research and policy analysis of governance and development in Indian Country and with comprehensive, professional training and development programs designed to meet the needs of Indigenous leadership and management.